ethanrange/ctf-writeups/README.md

-# ctf-writeups
+# CTF Writeups
-A collection of write ups for CTF challenges
+A collection of writeups for CTF challenges